 What to Wear Running: Checklist from a Run Coach

 If you’re unsure what to wear running, these tips will help you find the best gear to stay comfortable.
-As a running coach and lifelong runner, I’m happy to see how far running clothes have come in my lifetime - from baggy sweats and heavy track pants in the ’90s to lightweight, moisture-wicking gear that’s easy to find today.
+As a running coach and lifelong runner, I’m happy to see how far running clothes have come in my lifetime - from baggy sweats and heavy track pants in the ’90s to lightweight, moisture-wicking fabrics today.
 In fact, there are so many options for running clothes and athletic gear that it can be hard to figure out what you need and what’s unnecessary.
 This checklist will help you dress for your runs and races and brave any weather Mother Nature throws your way.

 what-to-wear-running